FabFilter Pro-Q 4 online help

 Stereo options

-One of FabFilter Pro-Q 3's best features is that it's very easy to equalize left, right, mid or side signals in a different way.
+With Pro-Q 4, it's very easy to equalize left, right, mid or side signals in a different way.
 This is a great way to surgically remove unwanted sound artefacts, or even to add stereo effects.

-To make this even more powerful than in version 2, Pro-Q 3 offers a stereo placement setting per band.
+Pro-Q 4 offers a stereo placement setting per band.
 In the default Stereo mode, an EQ band works on both channels of a stereo pair.
 Using the stereo placement button on the right-hand side of the band controls, you can choose to process only the left, right, mid or side information instead:

 Click the split button underneath the buttons to duplicate the selected band, making two identical copies, one operating only on the left channel and one operating on the right channel.
 This makes it very easy to slightly adjust one of the channels.
 The EQ display will group curves that work on the same channels, to visualize the resulting adjustments.